Global Retirement Partners LLC Boosts Stock Holdings in Honeywell International Inc. (NYSE:HON)

 A number of other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
 Shulman DeMeo Asset Management LLC raised its holdings in Honeywell International by 8.4% during the fourth quarter.
 Shulman DeMeo Asset Management LLC now owns 1,322 shares of the conglomerate’s stock worth $281,000 after purchasing an additional 103 shares in the last quarter.
 Radnor Capital Management LLC increased its holdings in Honeywell International by 4.6% in the fourth quarter.
 Radnor Capital Management LLC now owns 4,548 shares of the conglomerate’s stock valued at $967,000 after buying an additional 200 shares in the last quarter.
 Sowell Financial Services LLC increased its holdings in Honeywell International by 34.5% in the fourth quarter.
 Sowell Financial Services LLC now owns 9,477 shares of the conglomerate’s stock valued at $2,016,000 after buying an additional 2,431 shares in the last quarter.
 KMG Fiduciary Partners LLC increased its holdings in Honeywell International by 4.5% in the fourth quarter.
 KMG Fiduciary Partners LLC now owns 3,363 shares of the conglomerate’s stock valued at $701,000 after buying an additional 145 shares in the last quarter.
 Finally, Global Trust Asset Management LLC increased its holdings in Honeywell International by 25.2% in the fourth quarter.
 Global Trust Asset Management LLC now owns 3,133 shares of the conglomerate’s stock valued at $666,000 after buying an additional 630 shares in the last quarter.
 68.41% of the stock is owned by hedge funds and other institutional investors.

-In other Honeywell International news, major shareholder Honeywell International Inc bought 15,000 shares of Honeywell International stock in a transaction that occurred on Thursday, December 17th.
-The shares were acquired at an average price of $4.20 per share, for a total transaction of $63,000.00.
-Following the acquisition, the insider now owns 2,892,116 shares of the company’s stock, valued at approximately $12,146,887.20.
-The acquisition was disclosed in a filing with the SEC, which is available at this link.
-Also, Director D Scott Davis sold 2,111 shares of Honeywell International stock in a transaction on Wednesday, November 11th.
-The stock was sold at an average price of $198.86, for a total transaction of $419,793.46.
-Insiders have purchased a total of 792,949 shares of company stock worth $3,067,475 in the last 90 days.
+In other news, major shareholder Honeywell International Inc purchased 220,000 shares of the business’s stock in a transaction dated Wednesday, October 28th.
+The shares were acquired at an average price of $3.64 per share, for a total transaction of $800,800.00.
+Following the completion of the acquisition, the insider now directly owns 97,200 shares of the company’s stock, valued at $353,808.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director D Scott Davis sold 2,111 shares of the company’s stock in a transaction that occurred on Wednesday, November 11th.
+The shares were sold at an average price of $198.86, for a total transaction of $419,793.46.
+Over the last ninety days, insiders bought 792,949 shares of company stock valued at $3,067,475.
 Company insiders own 0.64% of the company’s stock.

-Honeywell International (NYSE:HON) last posted its earnings results on Friday, October 30th.
-The conglomerate reported $1.56 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.49 by $0.07.
-The business had revenue of $7.80 billion for the quarter, compared to analyst estimates of $7.65 billion.
+Honeywell International (NYSE:HON) last released its quarterly earnings results on Friday, October 30th.
+The conglomerate reported $1.56 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.49 by $0.07.
+The firm had revenue of $7.80 billion for the quarter, compared to the consensus estimate of $7.65 billion.
 Honeywell International had a net margin of 14.99% and a return on equity of 27.69%.
-The business’s quarterly revenue was down 14.2% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $2.08 EPS.
-As a group, equities analysts predict that Honeywell International Inc. will post 7.03 EPS for the current fiscal year.
+The firm’s quarterly revenue was down 14.2% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $2.08 EPS.
+As a group, equities research analysts anticipate that Honeywell International Inc. will post 7.03 EPS for the current fiscal year.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 The Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems; and connected solutions and data services for the aftermarket, as well as wireless connectivity, and management and technical services.